intergrav/devins-overhaul/README.md

 - `adr` means it's a mod from Adrenaline
 - `con` means it's a mod that adds content
 - `opt` means it's a mod that's optional, typically client-side
+- `ext` means it's a mod that doesn't fit any of these other prefixes